sarahciston/codingcare/posts/0critintro.md

 >"craft in terms of a set of materials and practices—that is, fiber art—it hopes to advocate that craft might more usefully be viewed as a process, as in crafting an identity, or crafting a community"
 >>[@fountainSurvivalKnittestCraft2021]

+>"craft, or more broadly the notion of crafting, is an essential strategy for living and loving ‘otherwise.’ [@fountainSurvivalKnittestCraft2021]

 **CONTEXT:** Tech via craft is always contingent and contextual.